 On November 27, 2017, Wisconsin started to allow businesses to be “benefit corporations” as a business entity thanks to the new corporate statutory Chapter 204.
 A benefit corporation is a corporation formed in accordance with ch.
-180 that states its articles that it is a benefit corporation and has a purpose of creating general public benefit.
+180 that states in its articles that it is a benefit corporation and has a purpose of creating general public benefit.
 An existing business corporation may become a benefit corporation under this chapter by amending its articles so that they contain, in addition to the requirements of s.
-180.0202, a statement that the corporation is a benefit corporation
+180.0202, a statement that the corporation is a benefit corporation.

 According to the statute, “general public benefit” means “a material positive impact on society and the environment by the operations of a benefit corporation taken as a whole, through activities that promote some combination of specific public benefits.”
 The company can also specifically state what their specific public benefit shall be, but that does not limit the obligation of a benefit corporation to create general public benefit.

 “Specific public benefit” includes all of the following:

 - Providing low-income or underserved individuals or communities with beneficial products or services.

 - Promoting economic opportunity for individuals or communities beyond the creation of jobs in the normal course of business.

 - Promoting the arts, sciences, or advancement of knowledge.

 - Increasing the flow of capital to entities with a public benefit purpose.